Knowledge Base Home Delivery

 HTML and plain text version

 Every email sent from our system contains a text version and an HTML version.
-If you duplicate a previously sent email, make sure your new HTML version is synced with the plain text version.
+If you duplicate a previously sent email, ensure your new HTML version is synced with the plain text version.
 Both plain text and HTML versions must have the same or very similar content.
 New emails will automatically sync as you create your content; however, emails that have been duplicated will carry over the previous plain text.